Welcome to Hawaii

 Check in to your hotel in Waikiki and enjoy some time to refresh.

 Walk together from the hotel to Kapi’olani Regional Park, where a welcome dinner of local specialties is served to your group as your tour manager previews the days ahead and you watch the sun set over the Pacific Ocean.

 Begin your first full day in Hawaii with a visit to the Bishop Museum, home to the world’s largest collection of Polynesian cultural and scientific artifacts.

-Next visit the ‘Iolani Palace, the official residence of Hawaii’s monarchy.
+Next, visit ‘Iolani Palace, the official residence of Hawaii’s monarchy.
 The estate has been meticulously restored to its former grandeur and has received designation as a National Historic Landmark.

 Tonight, enjoy dinner at a local restaurant before an evening workshop on hula, the iconic Hawaiian dance form.

 This morning, provide the music for a morning worship service at a local venue such as Central Union Church.
 Perform for the congregation both during and after the service.

 Midday, visit the Aloha Stadium Swap Meet and browse for souvenirs.